edespino/cloudberry-site/docs/security/manage-roles-and-privileges.md

 ## Manage object privileges

 When an object (table, view, sequence, database, function, language, schema, or tablespace) is created, it is assigned an owner.
 The owner is normally the role that ran the creation statement.
 For most kinds of objects, the initial state is that only the owner (or a superuser) can do anything with the object.
 To allow other roles to use it, privileges must be granted.
-Cloudberry Database supports the following privileges for each object type:
+Apache Cloudberry supports the following privileges for each object type:

 | Object Type                  |  privileges                                                                           |
 | :-----------------------------| :--------------------------------------------------------------------------------------|